LEADNorthLLC/iris-ccd-devtools/README.md

 ```

 ## How to start coding
+This is a template, so you can use a template button on Github to create your own copy of this repository.
-This repository is ready to code in VSCode with ObjectScript plugin.
+The repository is ready to code in VSCode with ObjectScript plugin.
 Install [VSCode](https://code.visualstudio.com/) and [ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) plugin and open the folder in VSCode.
+Once you start IRIS container VSCode connects to it and you can edit, compile and debug ObjectScript code.
 Open /src/cls/PackageSample/ObjectScript.cls class and try to make changes - it will be compiled in running IRIS docker container.

 Feel free to delete PackageSample folder and place your ObjectScript classes in a form